tinymce/tinymce-docs/rtc/faq.md

 Encryption security is a trade off between the complexity of generating a key and the risk of compromise should the key be disclosed to an unknown third party.
 Here are some suggested ways to generate keys, in increasing order of safety:

 * Generate and store a fixed random key for each document in your database.
-Ignore `newKey` and `keyHint`.
+Ignore the `keyHint` input field and return a fixed arbitrary `keyHint` value.
-* Use a fixed random key for each document, and salt this key with random data to provide a unique key for each session.
+* Use a fixed random key for each document, and generate random salt data to provide a unique key for each session.
 Pass the salt data via `keyHint`.
 * Store a global list of keys for your application, and use the document ID along with random data to salt the current key _on your server_ to produce a key unique to the document session.
 Do not return the salt data via `keyHint`; return an identifier that can be used to look up the unique key on the server.

+### Encryption key rotation and key hints

+The RTC configuration API has design elements to support key rotation.
+Keys cannot be rotated on demand; if this is important to you please contact us to discuss how we can best provide that functionality.

+Document collaboration may be performed in multiple sessions, for example when a new version of TinyMCE is deployed it may be incompatible with existing sessions.
+Only one session will be active at a time but older sessions may still be used to bootstrap new sessions.
+As such, old keys cannot be immediately discarded when a new key is requested.

+In order to allow for key rotation, a key hint is supplied so the provider may tell the difference between these two cases and act accordingly.
+If the key hint is `null`, then the client wants the "current" key and is happy to be issued a key different from any previously used.
+If the key hint is set, then the client is requesting a previously-issued key so that it can read the session history.

+A specific key hint may be specified in the key response.
+If it is not, then an empty string will be sent when the client requests that key in future.

+> **Caution**: the key hint is transmitted in plain text; do not store secret information in the key hint.

+The key hint can be a key thumbprint, ID or other non-sensitive identifier that will help select the key e.g. a timestamp.
+It is only recorded when `keyHint` is `null` in the request.

 ### What happens if two clients attempt to establish a session at the same time, and how does that interact with encryption key generation?